intercom/intercom-android/README.md

 also the compileSdkVersion needs to be 22.

-##How should I use the Intercom SDK in my app?
+##How should I use Intercom for Android in my app?
-Broadly speaking, there are three types of apps that the Intercom SDK will work in.
+Broadly speaking, there are three types of apps that Intercom for Android will work in.

 1. Apps that only have registered users, like Facebook, Instagram or Slack.
 Your users have to log in straight away in order to use your app.
 [Show me how.](https://github.com/intercom/intercom-android#my-app-only-has-logged-in-users)
 2. Apps that never log users in, like Angry Birds or a flashlight app.
 Your users never have to log in to use your app.
 [Show me how.](https://github.com/intercom/intercom-android#my-apps-users-never-log-in)
 3. Apps that support both logged in and logged out users, like Google Maps or Youtube.
 [Show me how.](https://github.com/intercom/intercom-android#my-app-has-logged-in-and-logged-out-users)

 ### Initialize Intercom
-No matter what category of app you have, you'll need your Intercom app id and the Android SDK API key that can be found on the [Intercom App Settings](https://app.intercom.io/) page in the API keys section.
+No matter what category of app you have, you'll need your Intercom app id and the Android API key that can be found on the [Intercom App Settings](https://app.intercom.io/) page in the API keys section.
 Once you've found those keys, initialize Intercom by calling the following in the `oncreate()` method of your application class:

 ```Java
 Intercom.initialize(getApplicationContext(), "your api key", "your app id");